 Using forests not only promotes environmental targets in Los Angeles communities, but also strengthens neighborhoods, increases air quality, and reduces street surface temperatures as cities are at the forefront of climate change.
 Because of the transition, the area is colder.
 With a closer target of planting and sustaining 90,000 trees by 2021 and planting trees throughout the city over 503 square miles at a pace of 20,000 each year, the Tree Canopy Lab has already reached out to people in the city.
 They all have access to the bird’s eye view of where the city’s current trees are and which places need more greenery, from residents and neighborhood groups to Mayor Eric Garcetti and Rachel Malaraich, the town’s first-ever forest officer.

 For communities affected by rising temperatures and the severity of heatwaves, each tree we plant will help stem the tide of the climate crisis and as we grow our urban forests.
 We should plant the seeds of a future that is healthier, more sustainable, and equal.
-Google technology can help us bring the power of trees to entire homes and households in Los Angeles – bringing green to our public spaces, the beauty.
+Google technology can help us bring the power of trees to entire homes and households in Los Angeles – bringing green to our public spaces for beauty.